irenkuyucu/wannabe/README.md

 ## Best For

+- 2-6 players
-- friends hanging out in person
+- Friends hanging out
+- Pregame or after-dinner groups
-- party settings
+- Casual parties
-- quick, replayable group sessions
+- Quick, replayable group sessions

-## What The Current Version Includes
+## Current Features

-The current version is intentionally focused and lightweight:

-- 6-digit room codes
-- no account creation
+- No accounts needed, jump in and play
-- shared lobby with ready states
+- Shared lobby with ready states
-- fixed-length game sessions with multiple rounds
+- Fixed-length game sessions with multiple rounds
-- timed round phases
+- Timed round phases
-- automatic scoring and game progression
+- Automatic scoring and game progression
-- inactivity handling so the room does not get stuck if someone drops out
+- Inactivity handling so the room does not get stuck if someone drops out

-The goal is a clean, reliable social game loop, not a giant feature list.

-## Deployment
+## Built With

+- Next.js, React, TypeScript, and Tailwind CSS on the frontend.
+- Real-time game state runs on Firebase — Firestore for sync, Cloud Functions for game logic, and Anonymous Auth so players can jump in without creating an account.
-The frontend is deployed as a static export on standard Firebase Hosting, while game actions and cleanup logic stay on Firebase Cloud Functions.
+- Deployed as a static export on Firebase Hosting.

-Supported release entrypoints:
-- `pnpm predeploy:check` validates the production-safe public Firebase env before any release build.
-- `pnpm build:release` runs the preflight, builds the static frontend export, and rebuilds Functions output deterministically.
-- `pnpm deploy:dry-run` validates the full release bundle against `wannabe-game`.
-- `pnpm deploy` performs the actual production deployment.

-Do not rely on raw `firebase deploy` from the shell for production releases; the repo scripts are the supported deploy contract.

-See [DEPLOYMENT.md](/Users/irencankuyucu/wannabe/DEPLOYMENT.md) for the environment variables and full deploy runbook.